Christmas Traditions Around the World That Connect Us

 Christmas Day

-The actual day of Christmas can vary between countries.
+The actual day of Christmas can vary in different countries.
 Most countries place Christmas on December 25, based on the Gregorian calendar.
 If a country or culture uses the Julian calendar to calculate holiday dates (or the Coptic calendar in the case of Egypt), Christmas will instead fall on January 7.

 After Christmas Day